<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=115389302216927&amp;ev=PageView&amp;noscript=1">

 It's a while ago now since most bank transfers (finally) started happening via the faster payments system.
 We've all got used to the benefit of having money arrive quickly and efficiently into our accounts.

 At the time I was amazed.
 Not only by the advanced technology, but by the fact that a supposedly advanced economy like Britain had no such system.
-Whenever I mentioned this amazing system to anyone back in Britain they used to furrow their brows and give me a strange look.
+Whenever I mentioned this amazing Swedish system to anyone back in Britain they used to furrow their brows and give me a strange look.
 I'm sure most people thought I was making it up.

 And yet the whole world doesn't.
 Or if it does it takes forever to catch up - many years in the case of instant bank transfers.